vchuynh/Twitch-Suite/README.md

 - "$stop xqcow" will signal to the bot to stop logging xqcow's chat.
 This may take up to 3 minutes.
 If the bot was actively logging chat, any further messages will not be saved and the current log's filename will be notified in Discord.

 # Features
-- Automatically log Twitch chat of up to 10 channels
+- Automatically log Twitch chats of up to 10 channels
--
+- Notfication when a channel goes live
+- Ability to upload completed logs to a discord channel
+- Ability to read chat from console
 # TODO
 - ~Implement a watchlist of Twitch channels that the autolog command uses rather than direct specification.~
 - Fix/implement embed notification for when channels go live.